 top of page

-Guinness chocolate brownies with a Baileys buttercream frosting
+Guinness chocolate brownies with Baileys buttercream frosting

 Total time to make : 1 hour Time to prep : 30 minutes